johanzi/gwas_gemma/README.md

 1	0
 ```

-This file can then be used in gemma such as:
+This file can then be used as third argument in run_gwas_gemma.sh such as:

 ```
 bash run_gwas_gemma.sh phenotype.tsv vcf_file.vcf.gz covariate_file.txt